-Truck Friendly’s Ken Wilson advises that it is estimated that between 60 and 80% of all caravan and tow vehicle set ups on the road today are overweight in some respect.
-An TMR safety officer advised that a recent caravan safety check on the Fraser Coast recorded approx. 80% of caravans tested were overweight.
+Truck Friendly’s Ken Wilson advises that it is estimated that between 60 and 80% of all caravan and tow vehicle set ups on the road today may be overweight in some respect.
+A QLD TMR safety officer advised that a recent caravan safety check on the Fraser Coast recorded approx. 80% of caravans tested were overweight.
 It has been known as a problem within the industry for some time.

 As driver it is your responsibility to ensure that the vehicle you are driving and any trailer/caravan that you are towing is within the weight limits as specified by the vehicle manufacturer.
 Apart from being very dangerous, heavy fines can result.
 A recent court case in Victoria saw a driver charged relating to having an overloaded vehicle towing a caravan involved in a double fatality.

 The manufacturers of your caravan and your tow vehicle have set strict weight limits that should not be exceeded.
 To do so puts you and other road users at serious risk.